This post may contain affiliate links.

 On February 3, 2005 we got the call!
 A baby boy was born on January 6, 2005 and needed parents to adopt him.
 Were we interested?
 I did not sleep for one minute that night with anticipation of the “package”.
 The next day we received photos and a 5 minute video.
 We immediately accepted the referral and the roller coaster ride began!

-The wait was terrible…the most miserable and painful time of our lives.
+he wait was terrible…the most miserable and painful time of our lives.
 As each day passed the only thing that kept me going was the update pictures that we received from our agency each month.
 However each update was heart wrenching.
 Watching our baby grow and change without me there was extremely difficult and heart wrenching.
 Thank God for my Mom and good friends or I would have never gotten through it.
+My faith in God carried me through.
+We prayed daily for this child and God granted us what we asked of him.

 On June 23, 2005 we got the call!
 Our adoption process was complete!
 We booked the first flight to Guatemala and on June 27, 2005 our sweet baby boy was placed in our arms forever!
 He is now five year’s old and is the joy of our lives.
 As I reflect on the process and our infertility I thank God for it (the infertility) each and everyday.